alonso-estevam/alonso-estevam/README.md

 ### 👨🏾‍💻 &nbsp; About me

 <p>I'm from Pacatuba, CE, Brazil, but nowadays I'm based in Porto Alegre, RS, Brazil.
-I'm an intern full-stack developer at <a href="https://prefeitura.poa.br/procempa">Procempa</a>, a public information and communication technology company in the city of Porto Alegre.
+I'm an intern back-end developer at <a href="https://prefeitura.poa.br/procempa">Procempa</a>, a public information and communication technology company in the city of Porto Alegre.
 In my internship, I've been involved in software analysis, research and development activities.
-I'm currently majoring in Systems Analysis and Development and interested in the backend side of the force.</p>
+I'm currently majoring in Systems Analysis and Development and interested in the back-end side of the force.</p>
-<p> Oh, and last but not least, I'm a trans person, my pronouns are <em> he</em> and <em>him</em>. </p>

 ### 🛠 &nbsp; Languages and Tools